HanjieChen/ChallengeClinicalQA/README.md

 - [Medbullets](https://github.com/HanjieChen/ChallengeClinicalQA/tree/main/medbullets)
 - [JAMA Clinical Challenge](https://jamanetwork.com/collections/44038/clinical-challenge)

 We do not publicably release the JAMA Clinical Challenge data due to license constrains.
 Instead, we provide [URLs](https://github.com/HanjieChen/ChallengeClinicalQA/blob/main/jama_links.json) to the articles and a [scraper](https://github.com/HanjieChen/ChallengeClinicalQA/blob/main/jama_scraper.py) that you can use to obtain the data with the appropriate license.
-Please check your access to JAMA articles before you run the script.
+Please check your license to ensure you have access to JAMA articles (Full Text) before you run the script.

 Install the required dependencies
 ````